hackergrrl/common-readme/readme_tips.md

 You also start to build out your own personal heuristic for what information you want, and what red flags disqualify modules quickly.

-Thus, it follows that in a readme it is desirable to have:
+Thus, it follows that in a README it is desirable to have:

 1. a predictable format
 2. certain key elements present

+You don't need to use *this* format, but try to be consistent to save your users precious cognitive cycles.

+The ordering presented here is lovingly referred to as "cognitive funneling", and can be imagined as a funnel held upright, where the widest end contains the broadest more pertinent details, and moving deeper down into the funnel presents more specific details that are pertinent for only a reader who is interested enough in your work to have reached that deeply in the document.
+Finally, the bottom can be reserved for details that only those intrigued by the deeper context of the work (background, credits, biblio, ...)

 Once again, the Perl monks have wisdom to share on the subject:
 > The level of detail in Perl module documentation generally goes from